daurnimator/lua-idn2/doc/index.md

 ### `idn2.to_ascii_lz(src, flags)` <!-- --> {#idn2.to_ascii_lz}

+Note: This function will not exist if lua-idn2 is compiled against libidn2 0.16 or earlier.

 ### `idn2.to_unicode_8zlz(src, flags)` <!-- --> {#idn2.to_unicode_8zlz}

+Note: This function will not exist if lua-idn2 is compiled against libidn2 0.16 or earlier.

 ### `idn2.to_unicode_lzlz(src, flags)` <!-- --> {#idn2.to_unicode_lzlz}

+Note: This function will not exist if lua-idn2 is compiled against libidn2 0.16 or earlier.

 ### `idn2.lookup_ul(src, flags)` <!-- --> {#idn2.lookup_ul}